mui/mui-x/docs/data/date-pickers/validation/validation.md

 {{"demo": "DateValidationDisableFuture.js", "defaultCodeOpen": false}}

 :::info
-The current time is computed during the first render of the `LocalizationProvider`, it will not change during the lifetime of the component.
+The current time is computed during the first render of the `LocalizationProvider`.
+It will not change during the lifetime of the component.
 :::

 ## Date validation